rlosio/cscanner/docs/index.md

 You would then get a report detailing all your security groups across all your cloud providers and if they are compliant or are violating the rules.

+## Downloading

+At this time you will have to download [the source code](https://github.com/janoszen/cscanner) and compile it yourself (see instructions below).

 ## Configuring

 The cloud scanner is configured using YAML files.
 The yaml files have two sections: `connections` and `rules`.